piotrkilczuk/cmsplugin_gallery/README.rst

 Features
 --------

-1. Drag&Drop reordering of photos
+1. Drag&Drop reordering of photos in the plugin admin

 2. Unlimited, auto-discovered custom templates - you can change template of given gallery at anytime, use javascript galleries etc.